AriFordsham/GHCWiki/generics-propositional-equality.md

 # The Conservative Approach

-After observing that `Datatype` is essentially just `KnownSymbol x KnownSymbol` we can ask the question:
+After observing that `Datatype` is essentially just `KnownSymbol × KnownSymbol` we can ask the question:

 >
 > Can we distill a type-level equality witness from `Datatype` constraints?